 The ARC members bring with them professional expertise and experience in the field of accounting and financial management.
-Mr Chin Yoke Choong served as the Managing Partner of KPMG Singapore from 1992 to 2005 and Mr Sitoh Yih Pin is a chartered accountant.
+Mr Ong Kay Eng, the current ARC Chairman, is a veteran banker with over 43 years of experience in banking and finance.
 The background of each ARC member can be found in the "Profile of the Board of Directors" section of the Annual Report.